Last updated on October 4th, 2019

 The reason behind the name Singye Dzong was because the cliff of Singye Dzong looks like Singye (The Lion).
 As per Singye Dzong history, it’s said that there are eight more Dzongs like Gawa, Tsemo, Rinchen, Duelwa, Namkha, Dorji and Pema Dzong with one crematorium each.

 All those Dzongs individually represent eight manifestations of Guru Padmasambhava.
-But all those Dzongs are embedded inside cliffs which are believed to come out at a right time.
+But all those Dzongs are embedded inside cliffs which are believed to come out at the right time.
 They are basically holy mountains of Singye Dzong.

 In Gawa Dzong, we can see the treasures revealed by Guru from a nearby Lake.
 This Dzong also has many religious sites such as Guru Kurjey (the body image of Guru), Guru Chhipgaar (Guru’s Saddle), Jachhung Gondo (Garuda’s egg), Khandu Yeshey Tshogyal’s cave and Zangdo Pelri.

 The main attractions of Singye Dzong are its holy lakes.
-Tsho kar (White Lake), Tsho Na (Black Lake) and Terda Lhatso are only few Alpine holy lakes of Bhutan that are accessible for people.
+Tsho kar (White Lake), Tsho Na (Black Lake) and Terda Lhatso are only a few Alpine holy lakes of Bhutan that are accessible for people.

 Singye Dzong for Tourists

 My journey to Singye Dzong was physically demanding so much it was adventurous and spiritually satisfying.
 Once I was there, the bewitching scene of the monastery, under the clear sky, surrounded by mountains, worked as an elixir.